philltran/message_private/README.md

 DEVELOPMENT AND TEST
 --------------------
- * Update Subject field to use a texfield instead of textarea.
- * Hiding private messages from admin/content/message using settings page flag.
- * Hiding "To Groups" field when message_private_og field is disabled.
  * Threads will be created: https://www.drupal.org/node/2367729#comment-9480579.
    An admin setting can be used to enable or disable threads to turn on/off replies on all private messages (Reply, Reply All).
 Perhaps a css file will need to be added for indentation / presentation.
+Integrate with MessageJS, nodeJS or socket.io.
  * Flag module on user entity to block/unblock users from messaging them
  * Flag module on message entity to show/hide messages from users own display
  * Allow Operations links to display correctly on views, i.e. - show 'View' for